dhanesh-gkmit/FitNote-Documentation/docs/system_flow_and_outcome.md

 ## Version Control
 - **Git** – Version control for managing changes.
 - **GitHub** – Remote code repository for collaboration and backups.

-## Containerization
-- **Docker** – Used to containerize the application for easier deployment and consistent environments.

 ## Cloud Hosting
 - **AWS EC2** – Cloud server used to deploy and run the production environment.